DevanMetz/Devan-Metz-FreeCAD/README.md

 | `MagThickness` | 2 | mm | Magnet pocket depth |
 | `MagInset` | 10 | mm | Magnet inset from each corner |
 | `Angle` | 60 | ° | Base angle of the trapezoidal bottom face |

+#### Printing Notes

+- **Orientation:** print with the bottom (closed) face down.
+This puts the open top facing up and avoids the need for any supports.
+- **Magnets:** four 6 × 2 mm neodymium discs press-fit into the back-face pockets.
+In testing, this hold strength was *just barely* enough to support two full-size dry erase markers without slipping — for anything heavier, increase `MagDiameter` / `MagThickness` and use stronger magnets.

 ---